EPSY - Educational Psychology

 (Previously EPSY 5520)

 Students enrolled in this course will research and debate the psychological impact of violence on children.
 Topics include the effects of violent toys, games, and television and the impact of community violence on the lives of young people.
 How war or the threat of war affects children’s development is also studied.
 Students will learn about conflict resolution strategies and discover how a crisis can be transformed into an opportunity to foster hope and resiliency in children and youth.
-Students will critically evaluate classroom-level conflict resolution curriculum and school-wide violence prevention programs; they will learn ways to promote peaceful classrooms.
+Students will critically evaluate anti-bullying curriculum, classroom-level conflict resolution curriculum, and school-wide crisis prevention programs such as the PREPaRE Curriculum.
+Students will learn ways to promote peaceful and safe classrooms and schools.
+In addition, students will receive a certificate in Prevention and Preparedness: Comprehensive School Safety Planning.

 Participants in this course examine current issues in the field of education for the gifted.
 Programs, teaching methods, and curriculum for the gifted are presented in the course.
 Multicultural and international perspectives on giftedness are stressed.